Are you familiar with the theory of loose parts?

 I will structure different areas of creative play in which loose parts can be used, give examples of materials that can be used and ideas for how to set up invitations to play.

 I also set up a pinterest board dedicated to Loose Parts Play, where I have collected some great images that will give you a good idea of items you could use and awesome play ideas.
-You’ll know what to do in the coming week!

 PS: I want to acknowledge An Everyday Story, where I first read about loose parts and a whole new world of opportunities presented themselves.
 Thanks Kate!